lmduc/last_hit/README.md

 # LastHit

 You finish your features, push code to test servers and they fails after centuries wating?
-This gem will reduce your waiting time by running relevant tests in your current branch.
+This gem will reduce your waiting time by running only relevant tests in your current branch before pushing.
+Then you can fix failed tests right before pushing them to the test server.

 ## Installation